 Prof. Hutchinson is passionate about science communication as a vital part of what scientists do for science, for society and for fun.

 John regularly participates in science communication events worldwide, both in person and via the internet.
-His research has been featured in over 500 online/print news stories since 2002, and his team's work has appeared in 11 major TV documentaries including the BAFTA award-winning original "Inside Nature's Giants" programme and the upcoming "T. rex Autopsy".
+His research has been featured in over 500 online/print news stories since 2002, and his team's work has appeared in 11 major TV documentaries including the BAFTA award-winning original "Inside Nature's Giants" programme and the 2015 hit "T. rex Autopsy".
 He was the 2012 winner of the British Science Festival's Charles Darwin Award.
 John also actively communicates science via social networking such as his personal Twitter account.

 John runs a science-related personal blog, too: What's In John's Freezer?